 State of Florida teaching certificates can be renewed with component credit, college credit or a combination of both.
 Each staff member who wishes to have his or her teaching certificate renewed using component points must have earned at least one hundred twenty (120) points during his or her current validity period.
+Of those 120 points, each staff member must acquire 20 points in the area of instruction of students with disabilities.
+Additionally, any staff member with any of the State Board of Education identified areas listed on their Florida Teaching Certificate must include in their 120 points coursework worth 40 points in the area of explicit, systematic, and sequential approaches to reading instruction.
+Coursework meeting these two specific areas is listed and updated on the SJCSD Professional Development Webpage.
 Certification and recertification are managed by the Human Resources Department.